 Studies referenced above demonstrated the feasibility of transmission welding using femtosecond lasers.
-However, the understanding of the changes in mechanical properties within the affected area is limited when compared to that of optical properties [11,12].
+However, the understanding of the changes in mechanical properties within the affected area is limited, while the changes in optical properties were well described by Schaffer et al. [13,14].
 In the study presented here, two aspects are studied, the feature morphology and its mechanical properties.
-Diffraction interference microscopy is employed to study morphology and spatially resolved nanoindentation to develop a further understanding of the change in mechanical properties such as modulus, hardness, ductility, and fracture toughness upon femtosecond laser irradiation of bulk transparent materials.
+In order to simplify characterizations, experiments were conducted using single-piece specimens.
+Diffraction interference microscopy is employed to study morphology, and spatially resolved nanoindentation is used to develop a further understanding of the change in mechanical properties such as modulus, hardness, ductility, and fracture toughness upon femtosecond laser irradiation of bulk transparent materials.
 The effects of laser processing parameters such as pulse energy and scanning speed on those mechanical properties are also reported.